Social Media’s Effect on Globalization

 The American economy for instance has been a great beneficiary of social media in terms of industrial growth.
 The industries that are located in America have had a chance to do market research through social media on the areas they can introduce their products.
 In the past it was expensive to conduct surveys in different countries as physical man power was required (Jagdish, 2014, 8).
 It has however become possible for companies to conduct this research on social networks.
+Nokia is one company that has put an effort to introduce its phones to new emerging markets.
+The African continent is one market that the company has done research and tapped into.
 It is through this process that industries have been able to spread to new markets without a problem.

 The American market is one of the biggest markets for consumer goods around the globe.
 Consumers however are always seeking the most efficient products in a market.
-A company that produces phones as an example faces a lot of challenges as a result of social media (Jeremy, 2013, 22).
-The case may be so if another company starts producing phones that have better features than the available ones.
-The company that was producing phones in the first place will hence be obsolete as its sales will reduce drastically.
-It is for this reason that we can say as much as social media has improved lives, it has also stalled some.
+A company that produces phones such as Motorola is an example of a company that may face challenges due to social media (Jeremy, 2013, 22).
+Apple came into the market with smart phones which had technological advancements such as better quality cameras.
+It is for this reason that consumers moved towards Motorola making it obsolete.

-The future however seems bright to people and industries that are ready to adopt social media in their lives and industries.
+The current situation on social media seems bright to people and industries that are ready to adopt social media in their lives and industries.
 On an individual level a person is bound to gain on valuable information about emerging opportunities such as employment on social media sites.
 Companies have resulted to shunning the normal ways of advertising job opportunities on print papers (Karen, 2013, 27).
 The large populations of people that are on social media means vacancies on professional fields are easy to get applicants.
 A person wishing to gain advantage on activities around them will have to adopt it.

 The industrial field is one of the most complicated fields due to the huge number of people it has to deal with.
 Consumers around the globe need to find cheap and efficient ways to make enquiries about a product.
 Social media is hence the best way that companies can hope to deal with their consumers (Kelli, 2009, 14).
 The information about various opportunities, sources of raw materials and cheap labor is now found on social media sites.
 A company that hopes to spread its wings in various directions is hence found on social media sites.

-In the end it is true to say that the future of technology has already dawned on us.
+In the end it is true to say that the current state of technology is bright enough for us.
 The inventions that are ongoing are aimed at making lives easier.
 The invention aspect is hence dependent on how people network globally.
 Social media in this case is the best chance that any economy that wishes to grow has.
 The networking aspect has been sorted by the availability of social media.
 The fresh ideas that are shared on these sites are bound to be revolutionary in the way we view things.